-July 25, 2019
+July 23, 2019

 Abstract: The maximum annual rainfall data at two Salt Lake City higher-altitude SNOTEL stations was used in support of making provisional estimates of 100-year rainfall exceedance levels.
 Two sets of 16 years of maximum annual rainfall data were fitted to the Gumbel distribution.
 The Louis Meadows SNOTEL Station (972) computed 100-year extreme rainfall exceedance level is 1.44 inches; the Lookout Peak SNOTEL Station (596) computed 100-year extreme rainfall exceedance level is 3.18 inches.
-A third set of non-SNOTEL NWS data for the Salt Lake City Airport for 1980 to 2013 were also fitted to a Gumbel distribution, yielding a maximum exceedance rainfall of 1.1 inches.
-These SNOTEL exceedance levels provisional because the 100-year level is extrapolated far outside the regression domain of 16 years.
+These are provisional estimates because the 100-year level is extrapolated far outside the regression domain of 16 years.
 Two anomalous high readings in the Lookout Peak data are investigated as Gumbel regression influencers.

 Gumbel method exceedance levels do not reveal how often exceedance rainfall will be nearly met within a 100-hundred year period.
 This question is investigated with a supplemental power law regression between precipitation and counts of hourly rainfall events (R^2 =0.99).
 In particular, the counts of 71 rare rainfall events ≥ 0.5 inches per hour over 16 years at two the SNOTEL sites are perfectly correlated (R^2 =1.0), even though the sites are separated by 3.25 miles and on only two dates do these high rainfalls occur at both sites on the same calendar day.
 This demonstrates two independent stochastic processes being driven by a third, hidden, deterministic causal model.
 Over 16 years, on only one date are their two consecutive hours of precipitation ≥ 0.5 inches per hour.
 For a range of high annual hourly precipitation events, e.g. 0.5 to 1.5, many more events occur than suggested by a once in 100-year maximum annual exceedance point estimate.
 We report a negative result: the maximum annual rainfall exceedance level does not appear to increase with altitude.
-However, the relationship is suggested (Figure 11), and another 16 years of data collection will increase confidence in these provisional estimates and may reverse the conclusion that maximum exceedance rainfall does not increase with altitude.
+Another 15 years of data collection will increase confidence in these provisional estimates and may reverse the conclusion that maximum exceedance rainfall does not increase with altitude.